Here’s the good news: for Canada’s hockey teams, it can’t get any worse.

 To figure that out, it wasn’t enough to do an outlook for at the Canadian teams’ rosters – I had to go through every team and predict how they’d stack up.
 So I studied each roster, graded them at each position and weighted certain positions more heavily (goaltending matters more than a team’s wingers, for instance).

 I used spreadsheets and then I used my eyes to read them, so you could say I employed a hybrid of analytics and the eye test… or you could not say that, because it’s probably wrong.

 Either way, my predictions will leave some of you happy and more of you thinking I’m crazy.

 Below , I list which three teams I see making the playoffs in each division, followed by the wild card races.
 Read on to see if your team makes the cut.

 Don’t think anyone will disagree that the Central Division is the toughest in the league.
 It boasts four legitimate Cup contenders with Chicago, Nashville, St. Louis, and Dallas, so it’s tough to choose the three top teams.

 What separates the three I picked is their defence.
 Chicago, Nashville and St. Louis have three of the strongest top-four groups in the league.
 Dallas – not quite.

 With Marian Hossa getting older and Patrick Sharp leaving for Dallas two years ago, Chicago’s offence isn’t what it used to be.
 That’s about the only negative they have, though.

-At defence, they have one of the strongest top fours in the league – Duncan Keith, Brent Seabrook, Brian Campbell, and Nik Hjalmarsson, and they’re set in net with Corey Crawford.
+At defence, they have one of the strongest top fours in the league – Duncan Keith, Brent Seabrook, Brian Campbell, and Nik Hjalmarsson, and in they’re set in net with Corey Crawford.

 The Predators are built like Kim Kardashian.
 Their back-end is amazing and the rest is pretty great too.